KimYC1223/Hyperledger_PCtoRASP/README.md

 ### Project introduction

-2019 Korea Aerospace University Prof.Junghee Han Team Graduation piece : Entrance Management System Using Hyperledger-Fabric Based on Embedded System.
+> 2019 Korea Aerospace University Prof.Junghee Han Team Graduation piece : Entrance Management System Using Hyperledger-Fabric Based on Embedded System

 Implement server-centered entrance management system as a private blockchain network to improve security.
 Hyperledger- Fabric, the private blockchain engine used in this project, is a blockchain platform that has been loved by many people since IBM released version 1.1 in March 2018.
 Anyone can easily build a strong security network by applying Hyperledger, so we decided to use Hyperledger to build a network between access authentication terminals

 ### CONTRIBUTOR